 As a primeval home of Pinotrebe the area between Lake Geneva (Switzerland) and the Rhone Valley (France) suspected.
 The Order of Cistercian brought her to the Middle Ages Rheingau, from here she spread all over Europe, The French term "Pinot" is derived from the most likely variant of the elongated form of Pinot grapes, which are quite similar to the pin of a pine (French "pin").
-The pinot varieties are by no means a family, as this falsely associates different relationships.
+The pinot varieties are by no means a family, as this falsely associates different kinship relationships.
 Rather, they are out mutations a Pinot-Ursorte originated.
-But so will be Klonmutanten In addition, these are mutants only "slightly" altered progeny.
+But so will be Klonmutanten In addition, these are mutants only "slightly" changed descendants.
 In any case, they were among the "nobler" in the Middle Ages Franconian varieties :

-From Pinot Noir are Pinot Gris and Pinot Blanc, and mutated later other varieties.
-Because of the identical DNA profiles However, it can not be determined in natural crosses whether Noir, Blanc, Gris, Meunier or Précoce was involved, which is why only "Pinot" is indicated as the parent.
+Pinot Noir are Pinot Gris and Pinot Blanc, and mutated later other varieties.
+Because of the identical DNA profiles However, it can not be determined in natural crosses whether Noir, Blanc, Gris, Meunier or Précoce was involved, which is why only "Pinot" is given as the parent.
 Over 150 European grape varieties come from natural crossing of the three leading varieties Gouais blanc (White Heunisch), Pinot or Traminer (Savagnin Blanc).
 In the 1990s, 352 grape varieties one DNA analysis in cooperation of the University of California in Davis (Carole Meredith ) and the University of Montpellier (Jean-Michel Boursiquot ).
 In more than 30 varieties, a parenting Pinot x Gouais Blanc (or vice versa) was detected.
 Natural crosses and mutations thereof are (the new varieties with Pinot Blanc, Gris or Noir are listed there; in contrast to natural crosses, the type of game is known):

 The descent is still not 100% clear.
 For one of ampelographers Louis Levadoux in 1956 suspected descent from Wild vines so far no genetic relationship could be detected.
-In the year 2000, the am Klosterneuburger Weinbauinstitut (Lower Austria) by Dr. med.
+In the year 2000 the am Klosterneuburger Weinbauinstitut (Lower Austria) by Dr. med.
 Ferdinand Regner carried out a DNA analysis Parent-offspring relationship between Pinot and Traminer (Savagnin Blanc).
 Specifically, Traminer is assumed to be a descendant of Pinot, although the inverse relationship can not be ruled out.
-However, the black Riesling (Pinot Meunier) defined as the second parent in this analysis is doubted by other biologists because it is considered a Pinot Noir mutation.
+However, the black Riesling (Pinot Meunier) defined as second parent in this analysis is doubted by other biologists because it is considered a Pinot Noir mutation.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012